About The Yoga Barn

 Specs: 8x12m, open-air, 280° degree panoramic view, large wooden walls, wood floors, holds 30 comfortably, max 35.
 Includes full sound system, mixing board, ipod or computer compatible, movie screen & projector set up.
 Studio Wayan is perfect for dance classes, group retreats & teacher trainings that might need a more quiet atmosphere

-Specs: 8x11m, partially enclosed, back garden view, large Iyengar/rope wall, wood floors, holds 25 comfortably, max 28.
+Specs: 8x11m, partially enclosed, back garden view, wood floors, holds 25 comfortably, max 28.
 Includes smaller sound system, iPod or computer compatible.

 Specs: 12x16m, open air, rice-paddy and valley view, wooden floors, holds 60 comfortably, max 80.
 Includes robust sound system, iPod or computer compatible.